zhanyang01/Fun-Language-5622/README.md

 * Achievement system

-* Oral speaking page for each level of difficulty

 * Proficiency assessments

 * Landing page

-* Practice assessment for each level of difficulty
+* Oral speaking page and practice assessment for each level of difficulty

 * Email verification feature